Today’s Topic: Pre-Performance Anxiety and What You Can Do About It

 There’s a study done that showed three different groups doing stressful things.
 I think it was karaoke, a math test, and something else.
 It then had one of the groups go into that scary task and just dwell on the fact that they were nervous.

-So those are your three things.
-Let’s see, I’ll recap for you.
-We are going to have a plan, prime yourself for flow, and get excited.
-And if you want help finding flow you can go over to PerformHappy.com and check out our community.
-I think it’s sold out right now, so you can get on the wait list so you’ll be the first to know if it opens back up again.
-If and when, of course it will open up again.
-Then, if you wanna have some help coming up with your pre-race mental strategy, go to CompletePerformanceCoaching.com/Race, and download that free race strategy planner.
+So those are your three things – you are going to have a plan, prime yourself for flow, and get excited.
+If you want help finding flow you can go over to PerformHappy.com and check out our community.
+If you want to have some help coming up with your pre-race mental strategy, go to CompletePerformanceCoaching.com/Race, and download that free race strategy planner.

 I will be back here again next week, answering questions.
 If you have any questions for me in the meantime, reach out to me at Rebecca@PerformHappy.com.
 I’ll see you next week.
 Thanks for being here.